pulgamecanica/42Course/42/Piscine Object/Module 02 - UML/README.md

 **Conclusion:**

 This project demonstrates the use of UML diagrams to model the composition of a car system.
 The UML class diagram provides a high-level overview of the system's structure, while sequence diagrams offer insights into the interactions between objects during different operations.
 Overall, the project showcases the power of UML as a modeling tool for complex systems.

 ---

+#### Notes:

+On the subject the cockpit should have an array of pedals, cars have more than one pedal.

+---